-■ Best Estimate Liabilities and Market Value Margin adjustment is related to the re-measurement in the Solvency II framework of policyholder's reserves as compared to those of the local GAAP.
+■ Best Estimate Liabilities and Risk Margin adjustment is related to the re-measurement in the Solvency II framework of policyholder's reserves as compared to those of the local GAAP and includes the increase in deferred tax liability from local GAAP to Solvency II.
+This adjustment is positive as a result of a negative non-linked BEL; this is due to the present value of future income exceeding the present value of future outgo due to the nature of the business.